qlambotte/api_immo_eliza/README.md

 python app.py
 ```

+The app has three routes: `/`, `/predict` and `/predict/format`.
+The route `/` allows only a GET request, which returns a welcome message if the server is running or an error otherwise.
+The route `/predict` allows GET and POST requests.
+The GET request returns a message that explains how to issue a POST request (see the following paragraph for more details) and the POST request, given data about a property (in JSON format), returns a prediction of the price of the property or an error if the data sent is not in the appropriate format, each response being sent in JSON format.

-Predictions are obtained using a POST request at the route `/predict` by sending data in JSON format using a prescribed schema, which can be found as a result of a GET request at `/predict/format`.
+As mentionned above, predictions are obtained using a POST request at the route `/predict` by sending data in JSON format using a prescribed schema, which can be found as a result of a GET request at `/predict/format`.
 ```json
  {
     "$schema": "http://json-schema.org/draft-04/schema#",